✨ Please note: Payments are available on the Lite plan or above.

 The transaction is considered low risk, i.e. the card provider's overall fraud rate is below an acceptable threshold.

 The payment value is low, i.e. less than €30 (approximately £25) – this exemption can only be used for payment five times before the booker must renew with another multi-factor authentication.

 How this affects payments for your bookers

-If you have any questions or concerns, please get in touch with the support team via live chat or email firstname.lastname@example.org.
+If you have any questions or concerns, please contact the support team via live chat or email at email@example.com.